PyConTH/www/site/pages/venue.th.rst

 `Getting around Bangkok <http://www.bangkok.com/information-travel-around/bts.htm>`_ for details.

-An airport taxi from airport shouldn't cost more than around 300 baht including airport surcharge and tolls, and take around an hour, depending on traffic.
+An airport taxi from airport shouldn't cost more than around 250 baht including airport surcharge and tolls, and take around 30min, depending on traffic.

 Don Mueang airport
 ------------------